corneliusweig/rakkess/README.md

 ##### Name-restricted roles
 Some roles only apply to resources with a specific name.
 To review such configurations, provide the resource name as additional argument.
-For example, consider `ConfigMaps` with name `ingress-controller-leader-nginx` in namespace `ingress-nginx`:
+For example, show access rights for the `ConfigMap` called `ingress-controller-leader-nginx` in namespace `ingress-nginx`:

 ```bash
 rakkess r cm ingress-controller-leader-nginx -n ingress-nginx --verbs=all